moooooooritz/docker-hpe-alletra-witness-systemd/README.md

 sudo chown -R 1000:1000 ./witness ./log sudo chmod -R 770 ./witness ./log
 ```
-(Replace with other UID/GID if different.)
+(Replace with other UID/GID if different.
+This sets permissions for private data, certificates, and logs.)

 ---